-Workers have the right to refuse insafe work.
-If you have reasonable caule to believe that performing a job or task pure you or someone else at risk, you must not perform the job or fails.
-You must immediately notify your supervisor or employer, who will then take the appropriate steps to determine if the work is unsafe and remedy the sinuation
+Workers have the right to refuse unsafe work.
+If you have reasonable cause to believe that performing a job or task puts you or someone else at risk, you must not perform the job or task.
+You must immediately noutly your supervisor or employer, who will then take the appropriate steps to determine if the work is unsafe and temedy the situation

-As an employer, workers are your eyes and cars on the front fine of workplace health and safety.
-When workers refuse work because they believe it's unsafe, consider it an opportunity to investigate and correct a situation that could have caused barm.
+As an employer, workers are your eyes and ears on the front line of workplace health and salety.
+When workers refuse work because they believe it's unsafe, consider it an opportunity to investigate and correct a situation that could have caused harm.

-If a worker refuses work because it's unsafe, workplace procedures will allow die issue to be properly understood and corrected.
-As a worker, you have the right to refuse to perform a specific jub or task you believe is unsafe without being disciplined by your employer.
-Your employer or supervisor may temporately assign a new task to you, at no loss in pay
+If a worker retuses work because it's unsafe, workplace procedures will allow the issue to be properly understood and corrected.
+As a worker, you have the right to retuse to perform a specific jub or task you believe is unsafe without being disciplined by your employer.
+Your employer or supervisor may temporarely assign a new task to you, at no loss to pay